GiuseppeMP/udemy-modern-react-with-redux/README.md

 > Component Resuability - We want to make components that can be easily reused through out application.

 > Component Configuration - We should be able to configure a component when it is created.

+## 22. Application Overview.

+Lets generated another project by sides 'jsx' project. lets use create-react-app components.

+We going to build a comments component.